Provide Me With an Overview of How You Handle Change- Including a Specific Example From Your Experience

 - 3. R- result that occurs from implementation of the set action

-By keeping these things in mind you can be sure to answer any behavioral interview questions with poise and certainty that all needed aspects are addressed.
+By keeping this method in mind, you can be sure to answer any behavioral interview questions with poise and certainty that all needed aspects are addressed.

 Sample ‘Provide Me With an Overview of How You Handle Change- Including a Specific Example From Your Experience’ STAR Interview Answer